RootsTech and Relatives at RootsTech - FAQ

 • Grandchild

 These are often living individuals, and the relationship is more familiar.
-For privacy reasons we don’t show as much information for these relatives as we do for the deceased.
+For privacy reasons, we do not show as much information for these relatives as we do for the deceased.

 Why did the number of my relatives decrease?

-Scanning all of those trees and calculating all of those relationships requires a lot of processing.
-If we have so many participants that the system performance slows, we will reduce the number of generations scanned.
-This may lower the number of relatives we show.
-Rest assured your data is still preserved in Family Tree.
+Scanning the entire Family Tree and calculating all the relationships requires extensive processing.
+If there are so many participants that system performance slows, we reduce the number of generations scanned.
+This may lower the number of relatives you see.
+Rest assured, your data is still preserved in Family Tree.
 We are simply calculating fewer relationships because we are scanning fewer generations of Family Tree.

 How do I connect with other users with the same last name to see if I am related or to contact them?

-When the RootsTech conference starts, there will be a feature to search for other users that have joined Relatives at RootsTech to see how you are related to them.
+When the RootsTech conference starts, a feature is available to search for other users who have joined Relatives at RootsTech to see how you are related to them.
 Use the feature to add them to your Contacts List and message them.

 Can a mobile user get the banner back if he or she dismissed it once?